vpaprots/vpaprots.github.io/_posts/2023-02-22-rubberband.md

 - https://github.com/danderson/netboot and the like
 - https://www.reddit.com/r/golang/comments/m49nls/netbootd_automate_os_provisioning_pxe_booting/

-I had briefly considered a project that is Canonical-funded: MaaS.
-Before I knew much about PXE, TFTP and DHCP/BOOTP..
+I had briefly considered an off-the-shelf project that is well-funded by Canonical: MaaS.
+Before I knew much about PXE, TFTP and DHCP/BOOTP, it sounded rather overwhelming.
 But @TechnoTim has recently posted a video about it so I gave it an honest try.
-After 3 days, time to give up.
-It seems raspberry pi and MaaS don't go together yet.
+But after 3 days of trying, time to give up; It seems raspberry pi and MaaS don't go together yet.
 I came across [this blog](https://reachablegames.com/tag/maas/) that convinced me that while MaaS is nice and shiny, I can live without it.

 I might go back and experiment with PXE again, but for now, my own [pxeserver](https://github.com/vpaprots/pxeserver) will do the job just as well.